Klosmi/salesforce/Apex.md

     }
     ```

-    *This trigger throws us an error when we try to create a newAccoubt with the same name (of an already existing account)*
+    *This trigger throws us an error when we try to create a newAccount with the same name (of an already existing account)*
     ```
     trigger AccountDuplication on Account (before insert) {
         // creating a for loop